 - Repeat the movement 3 to 5 times.

-Lower Trunk Rotations Procedure
+Lower Trunk Rotations Procedure of Sciatica Pain

 - Put your feet flat on the floor and bend your knees upright as you lie on your back.